milosz275/uav-collision-avoidance/README.md

 ### App arguments

 There are three possible arguments at the moment:
-- realtime - runs GUI application with realtime simulation
+- default (no arguments) - runs GUI simulation
-- prerender - runs physical simulation
+- headless - runs physical simulation with ADS-B and collision avoidance algorithm
-- tests - runs full tests with comparison of using and not using collision avoidance algorithm
+- tests - runs full tests comparing effectiveness of collision avoidance algorithm

-App defaults to realtime simulation.

 ### Key shortcuts